 Not every change to an employment relationship will amount to constructive dismissal.
 While the change must be fundamental or substantial, what this actually means will depend on the circumstances.

 The Ontario Court of Appeal considered constructive dismissal in a case where the plaintiff had worked for a telecommunications company for close to twenty years.
-At one point during the plaintiff's employment her immediate supervisor had been fired for sexually harassing her and other co-workers.
-Eleven years later the company decided to re-hire him as Vice-President of the marketing department.
+At one point during the plaintiff's employment, her immediate supervisor had been fired for sexually harassing her and other co-workers.
+Eleven years later, the company decided to re-hire him as vice president of the marketing department.

 Upon learning of this re-hiring, the plaintiff informed her boss that she felt ill and went home.
 Later that evening, along with her husband, she met with her boss to relay her concerns and the circumstances of the earlier sexual harassment complaint.
-A few days later she informed her boss that she was "not eating or sleeping, was vomiting and on the verge of a nervous breakdown."
+A few days later, she informed her boss that she was "not eating or sleeping, was vomiting and on the verge of a nervous breakdown."
 She provided a note from her doctor advising that she would be off for one month due to stress.

 The company discussed the matter internally and made the decision to go ahead with the re-hiring of the harasser.
 They noted that they took the "allegations" seriously and would discuss "appropriate behaviour" with him.